Preparing and Registering S.T.A.B.L.E. Support Instructors

 - In the event of a mixed module post-test score of 3 to 4 wrong, the student is eligible for re-testing under the Learner Course Rules (found in the on-line roster section of the website).
 Upon passing, they may then earn a Learner course completion card.

 Therefore, please allow enough time to order and receive, the Instructor Manual before the Learner course date.
-Ideally the Instructor candidate has an opportunity to read the Instructor Manual prior to the orientation Learner course.
+Ideally, the Candidate has an opportunity to read the Instructor Manual prior to the orientation Learner course.

 STEP 4.
 The Orientation Full-Length Learner Course and Instructor Team Experience

-- The Candidate must observe an entire full-length Learner course that is presented by an experienced Registered Lead Instructor.
-Other registered instructors (Lead or Support) may also be involved in the orientation course, but they must also be experienced
+- The Candidate must observe an entire full-length Learner course that is presented by an experienced Registered Lead Instructor or team of experienced, registered Support and Lead Instructors.

 - “Experienced” is defined as expert neonatal instructors who have taught or participated in teaching at least three S.T.A.B.L.E.
-Learner courses using the most current version of the program (which is the 2013, 6th edition).
+Learner courses using the most current version of the program (which is the 6th edition, copyright date 2013).

-- When the course is finished (or prior to the course beginning), take some time to review with the Support Instructor Candidate the information contained in the Instructor Course Packet and Instructor Course Slide Presentation that you (the Lead Instructor) received at your National S.T.A.B.L.E.
+- When the course is finished (or prior to the course beginning), take some time to review with the Candidate the information contained in the Instructor Course Packet and Instructor Course Slide Presentation that you (the Lead Instructor) received at your National or Private S.T.A.B.L.E.
 Instructor course.

 - Review your institution’s plan for S.T.A.B.L.E. program implementation as well as any other pertinent items pertaining to the Support instructor’s involvement with the S.T.A.B.L.E.
 Program.